eliyasv/my-homelab/README.md

 - Needed an IP pool that wouldn’t conflict with DHCP
 - Chose a small, safe range
 - Verified ARP-based L2 mode works fine on Wi-Fi

 ---

+### MetalLB IP assigned but unreachable
+- MetalLB showed an IP, but nothing responded
+- Root cause - no Service of type LoadBalancer was using it
+- Fixed by patching Traefik Service to LoadBalancer

+---

+### Traefik returning 404 despite working networking
+- Requests reached Traefik but returned 404
+- Traefik ignored the Ingress
+- Fixed by explicitly setting ingressClassName: traefik

+---

+### Infinite redirect loop accessing Argo CD
+- Browser showed ERR_TOO_MANY_REDIRECTS
+- TLS was terminated twice- Traefik + Argo CD
+- Fixed by running Argo CD behind a reverse proxy (server.insecure=true) (serves http)

+---

+### 502 Bad Gateway after fixing redirects
+- Traefik forwarded HTTPS to an HTTP backend
+- Protocol mismatch caused 502
+- Fixed by explicitly telling Traefik to use HTTP for the backend

+---